LambdaMamba/KeystrokeInjection/README.md

 # BadUSB that injects keystrokes and automates GatherTown movements

-The [arduino](./arduino) folder contains the .ino Arduino files used for the project.
-The [4_autogathertown.ino](./4_autogathertown.ino) is the .ino file that automates the GatherTown movements.
+The [BadUSB_gathertown](./BadUSB_gathertown) folder contains the .ino Arduino files used for the project to automate GatherTown movements using BadUSB.
+The [4_autogathertown.ino](./BadUSB_gathertown/4_autogathertown.ino) is the .ino file that automates the GatherTown movements.
 The details on how to setup the Arduino circuitry and the program can be found on my [second blog post](https://dev.to/lambdamamba/a-badusb-that-isnt-so-bad-making-a-keystroke-injector-in-arduino-that-automates-gathertown-movements-41jm).